larikhide/stepik-go/README-ENG.md

 [3.9.5](https://github.com/larikhide/stepik-go/blob/main/3-9-parallelism/3-9-5-parallelism.go) Synchronizing Goroutines with sync.WaitGroup.
 Call the main function inside a Goroutine 10 times and wait for the completion of all Goroutines' execution.

-[3.9.8]() Load Balancing via time.Timer.
+[3.9.8]() Load Balancing via time.Ticker.
 In the example, the timer is used to signal the need to finish the work, while the ticker issues a "ticket" for job execution.